Karen Read's jurors must now decide: Was it deadly romance or police corruption?

 Defense lawyer Alan Jackson described a cancer of lies that "spreads into a conspiracy," and told jurors they're the "only thing standing between Karen Read and the tyranny of injustice."

 “You have been lied to in this courtroom.
-Your job is to make sure you don’t ever ever look the other away,” he said Tuesday.
+Your job is to make sure you don’t ever ever look the other way,” he said Tuesday.

 But Assistant District Attorney Adam Lally told jurors “there is no conspiracy.”
 He began his closing argument with the words four witnesses reported hearing Read say after O’Keefe was discovered on the snowy lawn: “The defendant repeatedly said ‘I hit him.
 I hit him.
 Oh my God.
 I hit him.’”